ciacicode/ciacicode.github.io/content/posts/flyux.md

 I tested the prototype with a set of users and gained these key insights that led me to make some changes.

-**Navigation was unclear**
+### Navigation was unclear
-<br>The user did not know how to go back to the previous screens.
+The user did not know how to go back to the previous screens.
 So I had to make the navigation controls more evident.

-**Over eager validation**
+### Over eager validation
-<br>I was providing too much inline validation, meaning that the prototype was giving too much feedback, too early.
+I was providing too much inline validation, meaning that the prototype was giving too much feedback, too early.

 ## Finalise